AC & Heating Repair in Seattle, Washington

 Perhaps most significantly, Seattle's summers have changed dramatically in recent years.
 The infamous 2021 heat dome that sent temperatures soaring above 100 degrees Fahrenheit shocked residents accustomed to mild summers.
 These extreme heat events are becoming more frequent, transforming air conditioning from a luxury to a necessity for Seattle homeowners.
 The combination of increasing summer heat and long heating seasons makes dual-function heat pump systems the clear winner for year-round comfort.

-For HVAC planning purposes, spring and fall offer the best installation windows.
+For HVAC planning purposes, spring and fall offer favorable installation windows.
 April, May, September, and October provide mild temperatures that allow contractors to work efficiently without emergency backlogs.
 Avoid scheduling installations during December and January when emergency heating calls surge, or July and August when cooling emergencies spike during heat events.

 How Seattle's Climate Affects Materials